With S3 Browser, you can reliably

 4. Click Save Changes.

-verify data integrity when downloading files (see below).
+This option must also be enabled if you want to verify data integrity when downloading files (see below).

 Data Integrity Checking for Downloads